-DCS hardware was delivered onsite at the new SEP Main Headworks facility for installation by WW-628.
-Headworks DCS software operational readiness tests continued during this reporting quarter.
-Coordination with WW-647R BDFP team's various process vendors has been initiated.
+Coordination with the BDFP project team and the various instrumentation / process vendors continued during this reporting quarter.
+Field test and commissioning of the DCS in the new SEP Headworks facility is also ongoing.
+DCS field verification activities prior to start of DCS design at Oceanside Water Pollution Treatment Facility (OSP) were initiated.
 Note in regard to the above table: Environmental Management Group (EMG) has determined upgrades to the DCS Controls involves primarily computer hardware and software which do not fall within the definition of a "project" under CEQA because there would be no physical change in the environment.
-The project delivery method for this project is Progressive Design-Build with predesign/design components.
+The project delivery method for this project is Progressive Design-Build with pre-design/design components.
 Construction Notice to Proceed (NTP) represents start of fabrication/manufacturing.